Rovart/llm-council/README.md

 ## Provider: OpenRouter vs Ollama (Local)

-You can now use either OpenRouter (cloud, paid) or Ollama (local, free) as the LLM provider.
+You can use either OpenRouter (cloud, paid) or Ollama (local, free) as the LLM provider.

 - To use Ollama by default, update `.env` and set `USE_OLLAMA=true` and configure `OLLAMA_API_URL` and `OLLAMA_USE_CLI` if you want automatic CLI installs.
 - Start the app as usual with `./start.sh` or `uv run python -m backend.main` and `npm run dev` for the frontend.